zpatten/ztk/WIKI.md

 SSH Class

-This is a simplified SSH class.
-It provides for remote execute of commands and returning of command output.
+Simplified SSH class; it provides for remote execute of commands and returning of command output.
 Additionally it allows for uploading and downloading of files.

 ### ZTK::SSH Example Ruby Code